verge-io/docs/docs/implementation-guide/sizing.md

 ### Controller Nodes (Node 1 and Node 2) - Recommended

-- 1 x +3.0Ghz CPU clockrate
+- 1 x +3.0Ghz CPU
-- 2 x 800GB+ 3 DWPD NVMe-based SSD for vSAN metadata (Tier 0)
+- **Tier 0**: 2 x NVMe-based SSD for vSAN metadata with 3 Drive Writes Per Day (DWPD)
-- 5GB of storage per 1TB of usable capacity for vSAN metadata (Tier 0)
+- **Tier 0**: 10GB of storage per 1TB of usable capacity for vSAN metadata

 ### Storage Nodes (Nodes that partipate in vSAN storage) - Recommended

-- 2 x +3.0Ghz CPU clockrate
+- 2 x +3.0Ghz CPU
 - 1 CPU core per disk
-- 1GB of RAM per 1TB of storage for each node
+- 1.5GB of RAM per 1TB of storage for each node
 - 2 x NVMe or SATA/SAS SSD per node for guest usage; more SSDs recommended for enhanced performance
 - At least 2 nodes with the same disk configuration for data redundancy